Black hole solutions with a linear equation of state in Ho\v{r}ava gravity and Einstein--{\ae}ther theory: The equations of motion in our framework

+It is worth mentioning that, in the nondegenerate case, the {\ae}ther field becomes imaginary in the interval $r_i<r<r_h$, where $r_i$ denotes the inner horizon, whereas in the degenerate case this occurs for $r<r_{\rm ext}=r_h$.
+This behavior would seem to indicate that it could not be possible to extend the preferred foliation associated with the {\ae}ther field through these regions, although a deeper analysis is required, which lies beyond the scope of the present work.
+In this context, as mentioned previously, the present work focuses on the physics at the event horizon and the exterior geometry, where the {\ae}ther field remains real.
+On the other hand, In our framework, the conservation equation of the energy-momentum tensor takes the form:

-As previously noted, the analysis focuses on the case of a static æther.
+There are four equations of motion, however, only three of the above equations are actually independent.
+In the set of equations above, the effective contributions to the energy density and pressures arising from the {\ae}ther are determined by the parameter $\eta/\xi$.
+General Relativity (GR) is naturally recovered when $\eta = 0$.
+As previously noted, the analysis focuses on the case of a static {\ae}ther.
 According to the authors of \cite{Vernieri:2017dvi}, if this condition is not satisfied, two additional equations must be taken into account.
-It is also worth emphasizing that, despite the differences in the general field equations, in this specific scenario (spherical symmetry with a static æther), the resulting equations exactly coincide with those obtained in the Einstein-æther theory \cite{Blas:2010hb}.
+It is also worth emphasizing that, despite the differences in the general field equations, in this specific scenario (spherical symmetry with a static {\ae}ther), the resulting equations exactly coincide with those obtained in the Einstein--{\ae}ther theory \cite{Blas:2010hb}.

-\section{Our Black hole solutions with a linear equation of state}
+\section{Our Black hole solutions with a Linear Equation of State}